ekkis/EntourageNotes/README.md

 <h2>Install</h2>
 <br/>
 Download this script and save it into your <tt>~/Library/Scripts/Applications/Notes</tt> folder.
-If this folder does not exist, just create it.
+If this folder does not exist, just create it - please see the Notes section below

 <h2>Use</h2>
 To import your notes from Entourage follow the steps below: